Taconic Golf Club – Played July 2016

 - White: 5,143 yards, Par 71, 66.6 Rating/116 Slope (Men’s), 71.4 Rating/122 Slope (Women’s)

 Well after my day at Boston Golf Club I was off to western Massachusetts and Taconic Golf Club.
-It’s funny because after playing my first Gil Hanse course, I arrived here where Hanse performed an extensive renovation in 2008-2009.
+It’s funny because after playing my first Gil Hanse course, I arrived here where Hanse performed an extensive renovation during 2008-2009.
 I had never really been to this part of the state.
 The location of this track is very near to New York state and I spent most of my drive from New Hampshire in Vermont.
-It took about three hours, but I had my multiple podcasts to keep me entertained.
+It took about three hours, but I had multiple podcasts to keep me entertained.
 Shout out to Shane Bacon, Michael Collins, and Jason Sobel.

 Let’s get into a little background.
-According to the course website, the story goes that the course was started by “three men with three tomato cans” in 1896.
+According to the course website, the story goes that Taconic Golf Club was started by “three men with three tomato cans” in 1896.
 Their names were Doughty, Ide, and Gale and they set up three tomato cans in the ground on Weston Athletic Field which is next to the present day 18th fairway.
 A few more men joined and weeks later the first real course was planned out as a seven-holer.
 By 1897, they had expanded to nine holes and converted a residential house to a clubhouse that lasted until 1955.
 The course was then expanded to 18 holes in 1928 through gifts to Williams College.

 This is the course’s parking lot, so you can see just how close to the campus it is.